Viswanathan Manikan

-Viswanathan Manikan (born 28 July 1951) is a community activist and key supporter of global anti-poverty movement.
+Viswanathan Manikan (28 July 1951- 1 Feb 2026) is a community activist and key supporter of global anti-poverty movement.
 Addressing key issues of hunger, education, HIV/AIDS, and relief mobilization have been his core humanitarian objectives.

 He has authored the book The Blu Ribbon Revolution: Co-creating a World Beyond Poverty that addresses global poverty and the role of alleviation efforts with an emphasis on CSR.

 He was a recipient of the 2012 Dubai Cares Humanitarian Award and is a resident of Thrissur, Kerala.

 Biography

 Academic career

 Viswanathan Manikan was born in Porathissery, a farming village of Irinjalakuda, a municipal town in the southern Indian state of Kerala.
 Both his parents were from the farming community.

 He completed his formal education at National High School and Christ College, Irinjalakuda.
 He received his BA in Economics from Calicut University in Kerala.

 Manikan is a member of the International Byron Society and was a special invitee to the 38th International Byron Society conference held at Notre Dame University, Lebanon.